Nek5000/NekDoc/source/tutorials/plf.rst

    visnek plf

 to obtain a file named ``plf.nek5000`` which can be recognized in Visit/Paraview.
-In the viewing window one can visualize the flow-field as depicted in Fig. 1 as well as the temperature profile as depicted in Fig. 2 below.
+In the viewing window one can visualize the flow-field as depicted in :numref:`fig:velocity_paraview` as well as the temperature profile as depicted in :numref:`fig:temperature_paraview` below.

 .. _fig:velocity_paraview: